All posts

 Can I build a ChatGPT App without a framework?

 Yes.
-You can build a ChatGPT App using only the OpenAI documentation and examples.
-However, you will need to set up your own MCP server, build UI components from scratch, configure testing manually, and handle deployment yourself.
-A ChatGPT App framework like sunpeak eliminates this boilerplate.
+You can build a ChatGPT App using the OpenAI Apps SDK documentation and the MCP SDK directly.
+However, you will need to set up your own MCP server, build UI components from scratch, configure testing manually, handle deployment yourself, and manage host-specific protocol differences if you want to support multiple hosts.
+A framework like sunpeak eliminates this boilerplate.

-ChatGPT Apps are built on the MCP Apps protocol, which defines how apps communicate with ChatGPT via the Model Context Protocol.
-A ChatGPT App framework like sunpeak builds on top of this protocol to provide developer tooling: a simulator, components, CLI, testing, and deployment, similar to how Next.js builds on top of React.
+The MCP Apps protocol defines how apps communicate with ChatGPT via the Model Context Protocol, including the rendering model, lifecycle, and resource/tool abstractions.
+A ChatGPT App framework like sunpeak builds on top of that protocol to provide developer tooling: a local inspector, components, CLI, testing, and deployment.
+Think of it like the relationship between React and Next.js.